cactuscloud/fancySelectJs/README.md

 					This defines the delimiter character that the fancySelectJs will use.
 This is set to a comma by default.
 The current version of fancySelectJs has not accounted for this being changed.

+				init()
+					Initializes an uninitialized fancySelectJs instance.
+This should not be required in common use.

 				destroy()
 					Destroys a fancySelectJs instance and removes all related elements from the DOM.
 Also